Null Hypothesis Significance Testing

 n_bootstrap <- 5000

-# Generate bootstrap samples and compute the coefficient for interval_CI
+# Generate bootstrap resamples and compute the coefficient for interval_CI

 bootstrap_distributions <- map_dfr(1:n_bootstrap, ~ {